Counselling for children

 What happens during counselling?

 Working with children involves ‘play with a purpose’.
-The child is invited to play with toys or other objects, to draw, paint or do other creative work, or to use other means of expression to communicate and explore their difficulties.
-Some older children may prefer to talk for some or all of the time.
+The child plays with toys or other objects, drawing, painting or doing other creative work.
+They might also use other means of expression to communicate and explore their difficulties.
+Some older children may prefer to talk for most or all of the time.
 The format of the session follows the needs of the child.

-Most sessions last 30 to 50 minutes, though younger children may prefer shorter sessions, to begin with.
-Again, the needs of the child are paramount and session times are adapted according to the child’s age, attention span and situation.
+Most sessions last 30 to 50 minutes, though younger children may prefer shorter sessions, initially.
+Again, the needs of the child are paramount, and we adapt session times according to the child’s age, attention span and situation.

 How long will it take?

-It’s impossible to say in advance how any individual child will respond to therapy so we can’t say how many sessions your child will need.
-However, most difficulties can be addressed within 16 to 20 sessions.
+It’s impossible to say in advance how any individual child will respond to therapy so we can’t predict how many sessions your child will need.
+However, we would generally expect to see significant progress within 16 to 20 sessions.

 When can you see us?